 - Various methods of purifying water.
 If you don’t have enough bottled water stored that can last for 30 days or more, you will need to procure water for your needs.
 This might not be a difficult task and even if you are lucky enough to have a good water source nearby, you will still need to purify it.
 There are many choices here as well, and having a lifestraw filter or water purifying tablets is a good start.

 - Sanitation items.
-You will need to stay clean if you want to keep a good health.
+You will need to stay clean to keep a good health.
 Universal soap, wet napkins and learning how to make your own cleaning solutions are your main choices.

 The events that are covered in the first two levels of preparedness are events that can happen to any of us during our lifetime.
 In fact, there are many of people who experienced such events and thy learned valuable lessons from them.